 Ferne and Graydon and their children are listed in the 1975 book, Brooks Family History.

 Ferne passed away at the age of 80 on May 6, 1997.

 Graydon outlived her by four years.
 He died on Dec.
 4, 2001.
+Rev. John B. Davis, of the family church, officiated at the funeral service.
 They rest for eternity at the Indian Creek Baptist Church Cemetery.

 ~ Daughter Roberta "Ruth" (Minerd) Cunningham ~